cwwg/cwwg/rfcs/0000-template.md

 - Start Date: (fill me in with today's date, YYYY-MM-DD)
 - Reference Discussion: (fill in the RFCs GitHub discussion.
-If it does not exist yet, create one)
+If it does not exist yet, create one.
+Example:  cwwg/cwwg#6)
 - Reference Issues: (OPTIONAL: fill in existing related issues, if any, else delete)
-- Implementation PR: (leave this empty)
+- Implementation PR: (leave this empty.
+Example: cwwg/cwwg#9)

 # Summary